nxt3d/docs/packages/website/docs/why.md

 🤯 **A drastic example, but it illustrates the point!**

-**Bounded run-time permissions on transactions are very important.** Whether it's limiting attack attacks from bad actors or just dealing with bad network connection, Users should have the **power to decide when and how their transactions are executed.**
+**Bounded run-time permissions on transactions are very important.** Whether it's limiting attacks from bad actors or just dealing with bad network connection, Users should have the **power to decide when and how their transactions are executed.**

 ## Uniswap V2 - Real World Example